brian-team/brian2/docs_sphinx/developer/oldcodegen.rst

 compiled and run independently of Brian.
 Each mode has different templates, and does different things with the outputted code blocks.
 For runtime mode, in Python/numpy code is executed by simply calling the ``exec`` statement on the code block in a given namespace.
-For C++/weave code, the ``scipy.weave.inline`` function is used.
 In standalone mode, the templates will typically each be saved into different files.

 Key concepts